Generic name: acetaminophen (oral) [ a-SEET-a-MIN-oh-fen ]

 How should I take Silapap Childrens?

-Children younger than 12 years old: Do not take more than 5 doses of Silapap Childrens in 24 hours.
-Use only the number of milligrams per dose that is recommended for the child's weight and age.
-Use exactly as directed on the label.
+Children younger than 12 years old: Do not take more than 5 doses of children's formula Silapap Childrens in 24 hours.

 Stop taking Silapap Childrens and call your doctor if: